-PRIVACY (&CONSENT) NOTICE: EXAMPLE TEMPLATE FOR USE AT FIRST TREATMENT AFTER 25TH MAY 2018 AND ALSO FOR YOUR WEBSITE.

-Please note that this template can ONLY be used by AoR members as there are a number of assumptions which we have made, with the guidance of the ICO, which are ONLY applicable to AoR members.

-Also, please note that this is an example which reflects our understanding of GDPR at the time of production (March 2018).
-It will get updated as needed, but we cannot guarantee that it will meet all of GDPR conditions in the future.
-Our standard AoR disclaimer applies.

-The red text is for you to read and then delete from your version of the template.

 YOUR PERSONAL INFORMATION - GENERAL DATA PROTECTION REGULATION (GDPR)

 GDPR is bringing in new legal protection for personal information from May 2018.
 This tells you what personal information I hold and why, and what your rights are.
-Once you have read it please complete and sign the declaration/ statement of consent (delete the one which is not applicable) at the bottom.
+Once you have read it please complete and sign the declaration/ statement of consent at the bottom.

-Alternative paragraph for website use only:

 GDPR is bringing in new legal protection for personal information from May 2018.
 This tells you what personal information I gather via my website, and why, and what your rights are.

-Therapist’s Name/Identity:
+Therapist’s Name/Identity: Caroline Svitana / Happy Soles

 Therapist’s Contact Details: